rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Selecting Jeremy as the holdout test subject provides the most stringent and realistic assessment of model generalisation to unseen individuals available in our data.

-This also means that the remaining five subjects form a *comparatively* homogeneous training set!

-This will avoid data leakage into a test set, reduce subject‑specific bias, and improve the stability of feature selection and model fitting.
+This also means that the remaining five subjects form a *comparatively* homogeneous training set.
+Selecting train/test splits by individual like this will avoid data leakage into the test set, reduce subject‑specific bias, and improve the stability of feature selection and model fitting.

 Jeremy is the empirically justified choice for the holdout set because he is the most distributionally unique subject.